jwuensche/dotfiles/README.md

 This repository contains my used dotfiles for bspwm, polybar, urxvt & sxhkd

 ## bspwm
-Largely stanard with a few adjustments for my own used applications
+Largely standard with a few adjustments for my own used applications

-`bspwm requires this to be in executable mode`
+`bspwm requires this to be in executable`

 ## polybar
 Modified version of space theme by jaagr.
 This version is compressed to only one bar in the top, thinner and uses less animations as well as a wider spaced menu